diegocardoso93/santa-ask-me/README.md

 In the end, the asset ID will appear to the player, and after being added and clicked on receive, the token will be transferred.
 To hit and win you will need a mix of knowledge and luck.

+⚠ `this project is running on TestNet, is not audited and should not be used in a production environment.`

 ## Setup
 Create and update the quizzes on file `quizzes.json`.
 Configure the environment variables: